freenas/freenas-docs/userguide/system.rst

 :numref:`Figure %s <system_dataset_fig>`,
 is used to select the pool which will contain the persistent system dataset.
-The system dataset stores debugging core files and Samba4 metadata such as the user/group cache and share level permissions.
+The system dataset stores debugging core files and Samba4 metadata such as the user or group cache and share level permissions.
 If the %brand% system is configured to be a Domain Controller, all of the domain controller state is stored there as well, including domain controller users and groups.

 .. note:: When the system dataset is moved, a new dataset is created and set active.
-The old dataset is intentionally not deleted by the system because the move might be transient or the information in the old dataset might be useful for later recovery.
+The old dataset is intentionally not deleted by the system because the move can be transient or the information in the old dataset can be useful for later recovery.

 .. _system_dataset_fig: